 Underpinned by the work of the three research centres, the department is at the forefront of research in a number of fields.

-Research in the Department of Sport, Health Sciences and Social Work takes place through Oxford Institute of Nursing, Midwifery and Allied Health Research (OxINMAHR) along with researchers located in the Department of Nursing, Department of Biological and Medical Sciences, Department of Midwifery, Community and Public Health, and the Department of Psychology, Health and Professional Development.
+Research in the Department of Sport, Health Sciences and Social Work takes place through Oxford Institute of Nursing, Midwifery and Allied Health Research (OxINMAHR) along with researchers located in the Oxford School of Nursing and Midwifery and the Department of Psychology, Health and Professional Development.

 OxINMAHR is a partnership with the Oxford University Hospitals NHS Foundation Trust and Oxford Health NHS Foundation Trust, Health Education England Thames Valley, and Oxford University under the umbrella of the Oxford AHSC.
 It provides a multidisciplinary environment for developing clinical research careers and has a wide skill base of excellence in clinical and methodological expertise.

 REF 2014 UoA3* 98% of research internationally recognised, with 82% of research being world leading or internationally excellent 90% of impact rated world leading or internationally excellent 80% more 4* and over double the percentage of 3* research compared to 2008 *UoA3 includes Allied Health Professions, Dentistry, Nursing and Pharmacy.
 We do not undertake Dentistry and Pharmacy research at Oxford Brookes

 We welcome applications for projects where we can support you with a supervisory team with the most relevant research experience, in Sport, Health Sciences and Social Work.